Configuring version and promotable properties for products

 Dashes in JSON keys are currently not supported in path expressions using dot notation.

-Use square bracket notation to specify the path, as shown below, and double quotes within the brackets to escape the dashes.
+Use square bracket notation with double quotes within the brackets to escape the dashes.

 For example: